High Speed NV Initiative

 The success of the HSNV Initiative will be built on robust local community engagement and input.
 Over the last six years, OSIT has established Broadband Actions Teams in every county throughout Nevada and, since the start of the pandemic, has engaged with local government and other community leaders in each county to identify and prioritize connectivity needs.
 OSIT plans to redouble its outreach efforts to create statewide infrastructure and digital equity plans that meet federal BEAD and Digital Equity funding guidelines.
 All investments will lead to a reliable and affordable Internet connection that will scale to meet Nevadans’ needs for bandwidth now and long into the future.

-High Speed Nevada Initiative Phase I
+High Speed NV Initiative Phase I

 High Speed NV Initiative Phase II